Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Unemployment Insurance

 Unemployment insurance benefits provide income to individuals who have lost work through no fault of their own.
 The benefits are intended to partially offset the loss of wages while an unemployed worker searches for suitable work or until an employer can recall the employee to work.
 Nothing is deducted from the employee's wages to pay for this coverage.
-Unemployment benefits are administered by the Department of Employment and Economic Development and additional information regarding the benefits may be accessed at the office's website.
+Unemployment benefits are administered by the Department of Employment and Economic Development and additional information regarding the benefits may be accessed at their website.

 Workers' Compensation

-Minnesota requires workers' compensation for anyone hired to perform services for another, barring a few limited exceptions including independent contractors and sole proprietors, among a few others.
+Minnesota requires workers' compensation for anyone hired to perform services for another, barring a few limited exceptions including independent contractors and sole proprietors.
 Minn.
 Stat. §§ 176.011, Subdiv.
 9 and 176.041, Subdiv.
 1 (2022).
-A hiring entity can obtain coverage through an insurance provider or self-insure.
+A hiring entity can obtain coverage through an insurance provider or a self-insurer.
 Minn.
 Stat. § 176.181, Subdiv.
 2 (2022).
 To self-insure, an employer must meet threshold requirements for net worth and current assets-to-liabilities ratio.
 Minn.
-Stat. § 79A.03 (2022).
+Stat.
+Ann. § 79A.03 (2022).
 Additionally, the self-insurer must pay a nonrefundable initial application fee of $4,000, a nonrefundable application fee to join a group of self-insured employers of $400, and an annual $500 fee for reporting.
 Minn.
-Stat. § 176.181, Subdiv.
+Stat.
+Ann. § 176.181, Subdiv.
 2a (2022).

 Child Labor